MichalLytek/type-graphql/docs/bootstrap.md

 title: Bootstrapping
 ---

-After creating our resolvers and types classes with other business-related code, we need to make our app running.
-At first we have to build the schema, then we can expose it by HTTP server, WebSockets or even MQTT.
+After creating our resolvers, types classes, and other business-related code, we need to make our app run.
+First we have to build the schema, then we can expose it by HTTP server, WebSockets or even MQTT.

-## Create executable schema
+## Create Executable Schema

-To create executable schema from types' and resolvers' definitions, you need to use `buildSchema` function.
+To create an executable schema from type and resolver definitions, you need to use the `buildSchema` function.
-It takes configuration object as a parameter and returns a promise of `GraphQLSchema` object.
+It takes a configuration object as a parameter and returns a promise of a `GraphQLSchema` object.

-In configuration object you need to provide `resolvers` property, which might be an array of resolver classes:
+In the configuration object you must provide a `resolvers` property, which can be an array of resolver classes:

 ```typescript
 import { FirstResolver, SecondResolver } from "../app/src/resolvers";